A street theatre performance talking about TYPF’s work and why young people should engage. Dillihaat, 2008.

 - TYPF’s funding cycle runs from April to March and funding and fiscal planning for the New Year begins in January of the given year.
 The organization begins with a fiscal and fundraising review of the previous year and outcomes from the same feed into the same for the New Year.

 - Staff heading programmes work with the ED and Board of Trustees to identify sources for programmatic and institutional budgets from which the fundraising strategy is identified.
 Focus is made on ensuring that sources identified are sustainable, either in light of sustainable donor agenda’s or alternative funders within a given field who are interested in the programme.

 - Every issue is driven by certain funding ethics and limitations that are respected institutionally and form the organization’s funding values.

 - Due diligence is conducted collectively in the organization, monitored by the ED.
 Each programme team are accountable to and responsible for their due diligence with their own donors, provided annually or quarterly depending on the preference of the donor.

 - TYPF is audited quarterly and annually.
 Our monthly and quarterly audits are internal, with external clarifications where necessary and our Annual audit are external.
 The organization works with a finance team within the institution that comprises of young people and works with a Chartered Accountant Firm for the same..

+We are often asked – who supports us?
 From 2002 – 2007, until registration, the organization was completely funded by community donations that comprise of individual donors, fundraising event and in kind partnerships.
-Collectively, these sources allow us to retain creative control as well as fund youth work where a strong donor base does not exist.
+Collectively, these sources allow us to retain creative control over our work.
 TYPF’s 6 part funding model is as follows, with targeted percentage sources, however, these percentage balances to shift or down depending on the year the organization was in and the funding climate of the same.